 - Less focus upon opportunity costs arising from business as usual

 - Using sustainability for value creation, solving customers current and future needs

 - Awareness of sustainability context, drivers and value built into business development and planning

 - More able to demonstrate integrated response and value to investors

 Strategic alignment – moving from cost to value

 How should corporate sustainability fit into core strategy?
 The answer of course depends upon specific context and circumstances.
-However, here is a brief generalisation for two types of common competitive approaches:
+However, here is a generalised overview of two common types of competitive approach:

 1. Companies with competitive advantage based upon cost leadership

 Corporate sustainability approaches which increase operational efficiency, reduce operating costs and enable overall cost reductions in providing products or services.